miagarvey/contextkit/README.md

 ## What it does

+ContextKit solves the problem of losing valuable context when LLM conversations become too long or hit token limits.
+Instead of starting over, you can capture, organize, and reuse your analytical work.

+**Core Workflow:**
-- Save LLM chats as structured markdown with content hashing
+- **Capture**: Save LLM chat sessions as structured markdown with automatic content hashing
-- Extract SQL, code, and text artifacts automatically
+- **Extract**: Automatically identify and store SQL queries, Python code, JavaScript, YAML configs, and other artifacts
-- Create compact "ContextPacks" for reuse in new sessions
+- **Distill**: Create compact "ContextPacks" - structured summaries optimized for LLM reuse
-- Search previous work using semantic similarity + metadata
+- **Search**: Find relevant previous work using semantic similarity combined with metadata filters
-- Track schema compatibility and provenance
+- **Inject**: Copy-paste ready context into new LLM sessions with full provenance tracking

+**Key Features:**
+- Content-addressed storage using BLAKE3 hashing for deduplication and integrity
+- Enhanced artifact extraction supporting 15+ programming languages with metadata analysis
+- Schema fingerprinting to detect database changes and assess ContextPack compatibility
+- Hybrid search combining vector embeddings with traditional metadata filtering
+- LLM-powered summarization with graceful fallback to heuristic methods
+- Schema drift detection to warn when database structures have changed

+Perfect for data analysts, researchers, and developers who frequently use LLMs for complex, multi-step analyses involving databases, code generation, and iterative problem-solving.

 ## Quick start